-Ensure that necessary utilities and community facilities, and their associated services, are available and provided by the Town, other municipalities, or private entities to Town residents at adequate levels and in suitable locations, in a timely, efficient, equitable, and affordable manner.
+Ensur associ munio tes and Community Facilities Goal 1: te that necessary utilities and community facilities, and their ated services, are available and provided by the Town, other cipalities, or private entities to Town residents at adequate levels a suitable locations, in a timely, efficient, equitable, and affordable er.
+Utiliti es and Community Facilities Objective 1.1: nue to provide Town utilities and community facilities, and associ ated services.
+Utiliti es and Community Facilities Policies: 1.1.1 The Town of Harmony shall attempt to perform an annual review and assessment of Town Police and Fire/Emergency Ongoing service agreements and Town Hall facilities to ensure they are Ongoing 2010-2035 adequate to meet the needs and cost efficiency standards of 2010-2033 Town residents. les and Community Facilities Objective 1.2 nue to foster a productive working relationship with other cipalities and private entities that provide Town utilities and comm unity facilities, and associated services. es and Community Facilities Policies: 1.2.1 The Town of Harmony shall continue to monitor public utilities Ongoing and services and work with providers to ensure the highest 2010-2035 quality and most cost effective and efficient services available.
+2010 2033 1.2.2 The Town of Harmony shall attempt to work in conjunction with Ongoing Rock County to encourage annual well testing.
+2010-2035 1.2.3 The Town of Harmony shall work in conjunction with Rock County in application and enforcement of the County's Storm Ongoing Water Management Ordinance (Chapter 28 - Municipal Code of the 2010-2035 County of Rock).
+1.2.4 The Town of Harmony shall attempt to contract with the most Ongoing efficient provider to ensure continued reliable and affordable 2010-2035 trash and recycling pick-up service.
+2010-2033 1.2.5 The Town of Harmony shall consider supporting implementation of the State Trails Network Plan, The Rock County Outdoor Recreation and Open Space Plan: 2008-2014 and other Ongoing bicycle/pedestrian trails through cooperation with the WDNR, 2010-2035 County, City of Edgerton, Ice Age Trail Foundation, trails friends groups, and other applicable entities

-OBJECTIVE POLICY TIMELINE 1.1 Continue to provide Town utilities and community facilities, and associated services.
-1.1.1 The Town of Janesville may perform an annual review and assessment of Town Police and Fire/Emergency Services Departments and Town Hall facilities to ensure they are adequate to meet the needs and cost efficiency standards of Town residents.
-Ongoing 2010-2035 1.2Continue to foster a productive working relationship with other municipalities and private entities that provide Town utilities and community facilities, and associated services.
-1.2.1 The Town of Janesville may continue to monitor public utilities and services and work with providers to ensure the highest quality and most cost effective and efficient services available.
-Ongoing 2010-2035 1.2.2 The Town of Janesville may work in conjunction with Rock County to encourage annual well testing.
-Ongoing 2010-2035 1.2.3 The Town of Janesville may work in conjunction with Rock County in application and enforcement of the County's Storm Water Management Ordinance (Chapter 28 - Municipal Code of the County of Rock) Ongoing 2010-2035 1.2.4 The Town of Janesville may attempt to contract with the most efficient provider to ensure continued reliable and affordable trash and recycling pick-up service 2010-2015 1.2.5 The Town of Janesville may support development of the State Trails Network Plan , The POROS Plan and other bicycle/pedestrian trails through cooperation with the WDNR, County, City of Edgerton, Ice Age Trail Foundation, trails friends groups, and other applicable entities Ongoing 2010-2035 arrordable manner.
-OBJECTIVE POLICY TIMELINE 1.3 Recognize the importance and necessity of emerging utility and community facilities technologies, incorporate these technologies into the Town's utilities and community facilities system, and develop regulatory measures to ensure benefit to the Town.
-1.3.1 The Town of Janesville may work in conjunction with Rock County to conduct a comprehensive study, including environmental impact, revenue potential, regulatory/permitting options, public opinion, among other issues, to determine the feasibility of permitting wind farms in the Town Ongoing 2010-2035 1.4 Direct residential, commercial, and light industrial development to areas with existing utilities and community facilities/services, or areas appropriate for utility and community facility/service improvement and expansion, and restrict development in areas without these facilities/services, and otherwise unsuitable for development.
-1.4.1 The Town of Janesville may adhere to the Town of Janesville Future Land Use Map in reviewing rezone, subdivision, and other development proposals Ongoing 2010-2035
+Utilities and Community Facilities Goal 1: Ensure that necessary utilities and community facilities, and their associated services, are available and provided by the Town, other municipalities, or private entities to Town residents at adequate levels and in suitable locations, in a timely, efficient, equitable, and affordable manner.
+Utilities and Community Facilities Objective 1.3 Recognize the importance and necessity of emerging utility and community facilities technologies, incorporate these technologies into the Town's utilities and community facilities system, and develop regulatory measures to ensure benefit to the Town.
+Utilities and Community Facilities Policy: 1.3.1 The Town of Harmony shall attempt to work in conjunction with Rock County to conduct a comprehensive study, including environmental impact, revenue potential, regulatory/permitting options, public opinion, among other issues, to determine the feasibility of permitting wind farms in the Town.
+Ongoing 2010-2035 III die Town.
+Utilities and Community Facilities Objective 1.4 Direct residential, commercial, and light industrial development to areas with existing utilities and community facilities/services, or areas appropriate for utility and community facility/service improvement and expansion, and restrict development in areas without these facilities/services, and otherwise unsuitable for development.
+Utilities and Community Facilities Policy: 1.4.1 The Town of Harmony shall adhere to the Town of Harmony Future Land Ongoing Use Map (Map 5.3) in reviewing rezone, subdivision, and other development proposals.
+2010-2035